lulle2007200/SDSetup/README.md

 ### SwitchSDSetup v.2

+### Only use if you know what youre doing, not updated in a few months, may or may not work

 Install 7zip, python and python-usb before running the script.

 Tested on Ubuntu, may or may not work on other distros, may or may not work on VM.